This blog may contain affiliate links. Read our disclosure policy for more info.

 For visitors on a low budget, dorm rooms and budget doubles are the best options.
 At most hostels, you can find a dorm bed in a large shared room for around $30 and at these same places, doubles go for around $70.

-A great place to consider for cheap accommodation in Queenstown is:
+A few great places to consider for cheap accommodation in Queenstown are:

 This range is for the slightly more luxurious traveler.
-In this price range you can get a more luxurious double room or for families a 1 bedroom apartment that can sleep four people
+In this price range, you can get a more comfortable double room or for families, a 1 bedroom apartment that can sleep up to four people.

-A great option for medium budget accommodation in Queenstown is:
+A few great options for medium budget accommodation in Queenstown are:

-In this price range, you’re looking a really nice double room or two bedroom apartment for families.
+In this price range, you’re looking for a really nice double room or two-bedroom apartment for families.
 Some apartments in this price range can hold up to six people for less than $400 a night.

-A great option in this higher price range is:
+A few great options in this higher price range are:

-If you’re lucky enough to be looking in this range then you are sure to find something very luxurious.
-For this price, you could get a lake view room at the Ridges or Hilton in the busy season or a nice two or three bedroom apartment for families or large groups.
+If you’re lucky enough to be looking in this range then you’re sure to find something very luxurious.
+For this price, you could get a lake view room at the Rydges or Hilton in the busy season, or a nice two or three-bedroom apartment for families or large groups.